 The risk mitigating benefit of guarantees and credit derivative hedges are reflected in the RWA calculation by either substituting the PD of the guarantor or hedge counterparty for the PD of the obligor, or by adjusting the LGD.
-At June 30, 2014, capital relief for credit risk mitigation has been applied to \$62.8 billion of EAD for wholesale exposures.
+At September 30, 2014, \$62.5 billion of EAD for wholesale exposures is covered by eligible guarantees or credit derivatives.